HorizenOfficial/Sidechains-SDK/examples/simpleapp/readme.md

 You can run Simple App inside an IDE by just executing the SimpleApp class in the examples/simpleapp module.

-Othrwise, to run SimpleApp outside the IDE:
+Otherwise, to run SimpleApp outside the IDE:
 1. Build and package the project
     ```
     mvn package